 The charges Lee had set loose later exploded, sending columns of water surging into the sky.
 Franklin was correct in his estimation.
 The magnitude of the explosion astounded the British.
 As a precaution, they relocated their fleet outside the mouth of the harbor.
 And the first military attack by a submarine was in the history books.

 The Americans tried two more times to use the Turtle, unsuccessfully.
-The British then sank the sub, though not when it was in the water.
-They destroyed a vessel that was carrying it.
+The British then sank the sub, though not in the water.
+They destroyed a vessel that carried it.
 Bushnell recovered it, but he attempted no more missions.

 He turned his attention to developing mines that could be deployed in waterways.
 And he took part in the siege at Yorktown as a captain in the Corps of Sappers and Miners.

 Lee went on to fight with Washington’s army in Trenton, Monmouth and Brandywine.
 At Brandywine, according to one story, the British shot away his sword handle and several balls penetrated his coat.
 He returned to Connecticut after the war and died in 1821 in Old Lyme.

 Bushnell had a more curious ending.
 Following the war, he travelled to France.
 He attempted for many years to find backing for his submarine with the hope of improving it.
-But the submarine, at that time, was viewed as too experimental and not a likely success.
+But people viewed the submarine, at that time, as too experimental and not a likely success.
 Some even ridiculed the idea.

 Frustrated by failure and low on money, Bushnell changed his name to Bush and moved to Georgia around 1795.
 A classmate helped him win a position as a schoolmaster, and he settled in Warrenton and practiced as a physician.
 For 40 years he lived there, his whereabouts unknown in Connecticut.
 He was only discovered upon his death when his will directed that a search should be made in Old Saybrook for any heirs.